axtk/react-keenstore/README.md

 This package exports the `Store` class and the `useStore()` React hook that are sufficient to set up shared state without bulky boilerplate.

-The example below makes use of React Context to share a chunk of data across components.
-Wrapping the data into an instance of the `Store` class allows to make its updates occurring in one component (`<PlusButton/>`) immediately visible to other components subscribed to the store via the `useStore()` hook (`<Display/>`).
+In the example below, the data shared across components by means of React Context is wrapped into an instance of the `Store` class.
+It allows to make data updates occurring in one component (`<PlusButton/>`) immediately visible to other components subscribed to the store via the `useStore()` hook (`<Display/>`).

-With a store in the Context, there's **no need to devise additional [Context value setters](https://react.dev/reference/react/useContext#updating-an-object-via-context)** usually required to update a Context value without stores.
+While a plain object as a Context value requires devising additional [value setters](https://react.dev/reference/react/useContext#updating-an-object-via-context) to update the shared data, the store exposes a method to update the data out of the box and triggers a re-render only in the components subscribed to this store.

 ```jsx
 import { createContext, useContext } from 'react';